-It is recommended that the Orings be replaced during maintenance. cleaning agents, it must be ensured that these are not aggressive to the parts and that there will be no dangerous reactions with media residue.
+It is the responsibility of the operator to establish appropriate intervals and procedures for cleaning the individual parts of the device.
+It must be ensured that the parts are not damaged during the cleaning process.
+When using cleaning agents, it must be ensured that these are not aggressive to the parts and that there will be no dangerous reactions with media residue.
 Damaged parts must be replaced.